Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified 12 projects likely impacting the region.
-Notable initiatives include Wentworth Health Service Redevelopment, Wentworth Civic Centre Redevelopment, Willowbend Caravan Park Redevelopment, and Mildura Base Public Hospital Intensive Care Unit Expansion.
-The following list details those most relevant:.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 12 projects potentially impacting the area.
+Notable projects are Wentworth Health Service Redevelopment, Wentworth Civic Centre Redevelopment, Willowbend Caravan Park Redevelopment, and Mildura Base Public Hospital Intensive Care Unit Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.